Environmental dumping: The Evolution of Transfrontier Dumping of New Products and Hazardous Waste

-The shipment of waste between countries has been referred to as “transfrontier shipment” of waste.
+Transfrontier Waste

 Transfrontier waste is shipped within the European Union (EU) and between the European Union and other countries.
-Most of this waste is traded by Organization for Economic Co-operation and Development (OECD) countries.
-The waste is typically non-hazardous and includes metals, plastics, and paper products.
-In 2007, it is estimated that OECD countries exported between 4 and 5 million tons of metal and paper waste.
-OECD countries also exported near a half of million tons of recovered plastics in 2007.
-Some of these wastes that are transported can be hazardous waste.
-These hazardous wastes can cause potential health risks to humans and the environment.
-According to the Basel Convention, there is at least 8 million tons of hazardous waste imported and exported every year.
+Typically, this waste is non-hazardous (metals, plastics, and paper products) and is traded by Organization for Economic Co-operation and Development (OECD) countries.
+OECD countries exported an estimated 4 to 5 million tons of metal and paper waste and nearly a half-million tons of recovered plastics in 2007.
+However, some of these transported wastes can be hazardous waste, with potential health risks to humans and the environment.
+According to the Basel Convention, at least 8 million tons of hazardous waste are imported and exported every year.

-The Basel Convention was created in 1989 but started enforcing rules in 1992.
-The purpose of the convention is to control the hazardous waste that was imported and exported throughout the EU.
-The convention is a great contributor to stopping the shipment of illegal waste.
+Created in 1989 with rule enforcement beginning in 1992, the Basel Convention aims to control the import and export of hazardous waste throughout the EU.
+While imperfect, the convention has reduced the shipment of illegal waste.
 In May 2005, 60 containers were seized that were on their way from the United Kingdom to China.
 The containers seized by Dutch authorities were supposed to be for paper but actually contained household wastes.
 Since neither the UK, China, nor Dutch had agreed to the importation of the wastes, the waste was shipped back.
 The Basel Convention also deals with the popular growing issue of E-waste.
 The Waste Shipment Regulation confirms what can be shipped to, from, and between EU countries.
-These regulation rules divide the waste into three separate lists: Green List, Amber List, and Red List.
+These regulation rules divide waste into three separate lists: Green List, Amber List, and Red List.